WHO WE ARE

 Changing Lives in Innovative Partnerships (CLIP) started as a rural development programme with the aim to increase self-help capacity and improved living conditions for the populations in rural communities of Yendi, Gushegu and Karaga districts in the Northern Region of Ghana.
 CLIP was established as a package to promote children’s education, especially girls and provide livelihoods support to families in the Northern Region of Ghana.

-Since then its main activities have been focused on water supply, hygiene & sanitation, food security and environmental management as well as micro-credit promotion.
+Since then its main activities have been focused on water supply, hygiene & sanitation and waste management, food security and livelihoods, agropastoralism, nutrition, climate change and environmental management as well as inclusive growth and development.

 Read and download CLIPs 2020-2024 Strategy here

 A society free of hunger where local communities have sustainable skills and opportunities to improve their livelihoods

 To empower people to influence and drive their own socio-economic development in a sustainable environment